-As per numerous job satisfaction surveys, a good portion of people find their jobs monotonous and meaningless while some report their jobs shouldn’t even exist in first place.
-It is partly due to the fact that teams have been doing their job like they have always done it.
+Plenty of job satisfaction surveys conclude a good percentage of people find their jobs monotonous and meaningless, with some people suggesting their jobs shouldn’t even exist in first place.
+It’s partly because they have been doing their job like they have always done it.
 What was shiny and interesting once is meaningless now.

-As a leader, you should constantly inspect and challenge your teams to explore new avenues even for things that seem to be working well.
+As a leader, you should regularly inspect and challenge your teams to explore new avenues even for things that seem to be working well.

 3. Focus on results and delivering value #

-This one really bothers me.
-I’ve seen number of managers claiming their teams are doing an amazing job, get all sorts of recognition and reward yet make zero to no impact to the bottom line of business or deliver substantial value to the customer.
-This happens due to the smoke screen created by staying busy.
-Some managers use nice words and shower dishonest praise simply to build their own likability amongst their teams.
+Managers claim their teams are doing an amazing job, get all sorts of recognition and rewards yet make zero impact to the bottom line of business or deliver substantial value to the customer.
+Some shower dishonest praise to build their own likability amongst their teams.

 Question yourself hard and ask if the work you are doing is really moving the needle for the business or the customer.
 There will always be behind the scenes functions like IT Support where the work can’t be directly tied to business performance and KPIs (Key Performance Indicators).
 In those cases, they can still have KPIs for their customers i.e. employees.